taosourcerer/source/README.md

 Zeus caused thunder.
 The Earth was flat, and it was the center of the universe.
 Fire was caused by a substance called [phlogiston](https://en.wikipedia.org/wiki/Phlogiston_theory).
-Light travelled through a substance called [aether](https://en.wikipedia.org/wiki/Luminiferous_aether).
+Light traveled through a substance called [aether](https://en.wikipedia.org/wiki/Luminiferous_aether).
 Everything we think we know could turn out to be false.
 Our brains are built from unreliable hardware and they produce unreliable beliefs and predictions.
-Could have we avoided the mistakes of the past?
+Could have mistakes of the past been avoided?
 What is the optimal algorithm for generating knowledge?
-Start with the most basic assumptions, and build from that.
+Start with the most basic assumptions and build from them.
 It turns out, a lot can be done that way.
 Thinking from first principles leads to a change of perspective in which previously unreachable ideas become thinkable.
 What seemed like a paradox suddenly becomes dissolved.
-As when the work of [Euclid](https://en.wikipedia.org/wiki/Geometric_series#Euclid) solved the Zeno's [dichotomy paradox](https://en.wikipedia.org/wiki/Zeno%27s_paradoxes#Dichotomy_paradox) by inventing the mathematical concept of a geometric series.
+As when the work of [Euclid](https://en.wikipedia.org/wiki/Geometric_series#Euclid) solved Zeno's [dichotomy paradox](https://en.wikipedia.org/wiki/Zeno%27s_paradoxes#Dichotomy_paradox) by inventing the mathematical concept of a geometric series.
 Mathematical formalization is crucial in order to solve hard problems.
-This is what makes _Source_ different from most other philosophical texts, as does inclusion of working source code.
+This is what makes _Source_ different from most other philosophical texts, as does the inclusion of working source code.
 Our goal is to transmute philosophy into math and code.

 ### Unification